Next Fed Chair Will Help Determine Pace Of Interest Rate Hikes

 The Fed chair is often called the second-most-powerful person in Washington, after the president.
 By steering interest rate policy, the Fed chair affects economic growth, the pace of job creation and inflation.

 The Fed also regulates banks and responds to financial crises — it played a massive role in dealing with the Great Recession by cutting interest rates to record lows and buying trillions of dollars in bonds.
-So, it has a big effect on our economic well-being.
+So it has a big effect on our economic well-being.

 There are still a handful of names floating around.
 In an interview on Sunday on Fox Business News, Trump mentioned three names: John Taylor, an economist currently at Stanford University's Hoover Institution; Jerome Powell, a current Fed governor; and Yellen, the current Fed chair.